 Clothing

-• Thick jackets, beanies, and scarves if you are visiting during the winter months.
+- Thick jackets, beanies, and scarves if you visit during winter.

 Accessories